archway-network/cli/README.md

-contracts migrate [options]        Runs a smart contract migration contracts query balance [options]  Access the bank module to query the balance of smart contracts contracts query smart [options]    Queries a single smart contract contracts query [options]          Display help for the contracts query command
+contracts migrate [options]        Runs a smart contract migration contracts query balance [options]  Access the bank module to query the balance of smart contracts contracts query smart [options]    Queries a single smart contract

 rewards query [options]            Queries the outstanding rewards for a specific account or address rewards withdraw [options]         Withdraws rewards for a specific account